 How I Transitioned Away from Bright Line Eating

-As I began losing confidence in the beliefs I’d taken on in BLE, I slowly began to loosen the structure around my eating while receiving informal mindfulness coaching from my friend Annette.
+As I began losing confidence in the beliefs I’d taken on in BLE, I slowly began to loosen the structure around my eating with the daily support of three friends who were doing something similar.
 I practiced listening to my body, responding to hunger and fullness, using mindful eating techniques, working gently with negative body thoughts, and not believing every “should” or “shouldn’t” thought that entered in my head.
 I put the scale away, let go of the number, watched my body size fluctuate, and consciously chose not to freak out.

 Slowly, I began cautiously deviating from my bright lines and finding a little discomfort, but none of the doomsday consequences I’d imagined.
 I gathered a small support group and we set our sights not just on maintenance but mastery.
 With lots of support and self-compassion on board, I gradually learned to trust myself again with my food choices.
 But it did take a while.
 And it was definitely scary.